Maria Ilyinichna Ulyanova: Later life

-Since 1903, she was in the Secretariat of the Central Committee of the RSDLP.
-She was a member of the Bureau of the Central Committee of the RSDLP from 1917.

 Maria was a member of the Central Control Commission of the CPSU from 1925 to 1934, a member of the Presidium of the CCC of the CPSU (1932–1934), then a member of the Soviet Control Commission under the SNK of the USSR from 1935.
 In 1935, she was appointed to the Central Executive Committee of the Soviet Union.

-Maria Ilinichna Ulyanova died on June 12, 1937, of, as it was reported, heart disease in Moscow.
+Maria Ilinichna Ulyanova died on 12 June 1937, of, as it was reported, heart disease in Moscow.
 The urn with her ashes in is buried in the Kremlin wall.